Brent Teaching School Alliance

-You will need at least a 2.2 Bachelor honours degree in a subject relevant to your chosen subject area.
+A second-class honours degree 2:2 or above with at least 50% mathematics content supported by a strong A Level (or equivalent) in relevant subjects.
 In addition to GCSEs at grade C or 4, or equivalent in English and mathematics

 We accept equivalency tests by Equivalency Testing, A Star Teachers or other appropriately accredited providers approved by the ITT team at Middlesex.
 We cannot accept functional skills or key skills or IELTS.